provenance-io/provenance/x/metadata/spec/03_messages.md

 If supplied, it will be used to generate the appropriate session id for use in the `session.session_id` field.

 The `spec_uuid` field is optional.
-It should be a uuid formated as a string using the standard UUID format.
+It should be a uuid formatted as a string using the standard UUID format.
 If supplied, it will be used to generate the appropriate contract specification id for use in the `session.specification_id` field.

 #### Response